stefanos1290/Navigation-Crash/react native/navigation flow/README.md

 # Dynamic Navigation Flow

-This is one of Skoove's mobile development coding channenges.
+This is one of Skoove's mobile development coding challenges.

 Your task is to develop an application with a dynamic navigation flow depending on external results & delays.